 1 Scope

-[Editor’s Note: This clause is based on the text from the Objective parts in SID.]

 The present document captures the findings from the study item “Study on NR Network-controlled Repeaters” [2].

 The SI includes the study and identification of side control information (i.e., beamforming information, Timing information, information on UL-DL TDD configuration, ON-OFF information and power control information) for network-controlled repeaters and corresponding L1/L2 signaling (including its configuration) to carry the side control information.
-The scope of the study also includes the study on the aspects (i.e.,identification and authorization) of network-controlled repeater management
+The scope of the study also includes the study on the aspects (i.e., identification and authorization) of network-controlled repeater management